 If you believe that you have been treated unfairly in a Will, then you need to take action.
 Eligible persons, such as children, partners and dependents, are able to appeal to the Court if they believe they have been unfairly treated in a Will.
 In New South Wales such claims are referred to as “family … Continue reading Have You Been Treated Unfairly In A Will?

-Will Disputes can tear a family apart!
+Will Disputes in NSW – How They Can Tear A Family Apart Will Disputes can tear a family apart!
 In the recent decision of the New South Wales Supreme Court in Smith v Smith demonstrates the devastating and long lasting effect that Will disputes can have on family relationships.
-The opening statement of the Judge when handing down the decision highlights this impact, with the Judge … Continue reading Will Disputes – How They Can Tear A Family Apart
+The opening statement of the … Continue reading Will Disputes – How They Can Tear A Family Apart

 What is considered a close personal relationship when defining the estate of a Will?
 How is it different to a married or de facto relationship?
 What a great question.
 It can be very confusing trying to determine who is eligible to challenge a Will because they had a “close personal relationship” with the deceased.
 Under … Continue reading Close Personal Relationship – Defining The Estate of A Will